 - Hair Decorations: Her red jewel odango covers, as well as the white hair barrettes (which she gained later in the anime, but always had in the manga and live-action).

 - Hair of Gold, Heart of Gold: In the anime.
-She stays quite naive and innocent throughout the series, and as a princess, she's pretty much Purity Personified.
+She stays quite naďve and innocent throughout the series, and as a princess, she's pretty much Purity Personified.

-- Heart Beat-Down: Many of her attacks involve love and hearts, even one attacks consists of blasting enemies in the face with hearts.
-This trait would pass down to Chibiusa.
+- Heart Beat-Down: Many of her attacks involve love and hearts, even one attacks consists of blasting enemies in the face with a gigantic glass heart.
+This trait would pass down to Chibi-Usa.

 - Heart Light: Her final form consists of her having wings and a Glowing lotus symbol on her chest.

-- Hereditary Hairstyle: Queen Serenity, her mother in her past incarnation, has Usagi's exact hairstyle.
+- Queen Serenity, her mother in her past incarnation, has Usagi's exact hairstyle.

 - Heroic Self-Deprecation: Highlighted in the third season of the anime, when Haruka and Michiru begin hurling this at Usagi.

 - The Heroine: The one and only Sailor Moon.